Geography: Systematic (GEO)

 GEO2420 INTRODUCTION TO HUMAN / CULTURAL GEOGRAPHY (3.00 Credits)

-This course will introduce students to geographical concepts as applied in human and cultural phenomena in the world today.
-Emphasis will be placed on tensions between globalization and human diversity.
-Following a systematic approach, the course will offer theories and techniques developed by geographers that assist in understanding both human-cultural interaction and human-environmental interaction, while several subfields of the discipline will be introduced including economic, political, and social geographies.
+This course will introduce students to spatial arrangements of societies.
+Emphasis will be placed on cultural environments and their relationship to nature.
+The course will focus on the influence of physical environments on cultural development.
+Finally, economic, political, religious, social, and behavioral patterns in various cultural regions will be explored.
 GEO2420 is a writing credit course.
 Students must earn a minimum grade of C to meet the requirements of the Gordon Rule for writing.
 GEO2420 meets the International/Intercultural competency requirement.

 Total Contact Hrs: 48.00